-Turkey Kale and Cheesy Patties – Gluten-Free, Easy and Nutritious
+Turkey Kale and Cheesy Patties – Delicious, Easy, and Nutritious

-Golden on the outside, soft and cheesy inside — these turkey, kale, and cheesy patties are your answer to a nourishing, gluten-free, high-protein dinner that even picky eaters will love.
+Golden on the outside, soft and cheesy inside: these turkey, kale, and cheesy patties are your answer to a nourishing, high-protein dinner that even picky eaters will love.

 The melted lactose-free cheese and Parmigiano Reggiano pull everything together beautifully, giving the patties their irresistible golden crust.